 Figure 6 - The Proposed Works (Pinned) in relation to the Natura 2000 Sites (SACs - Red Hatching; SPAs - Pink Hatching).
+The Course of the Kilnaleck Stream is Highlighted.

 3.4 IMPACT ASSESSMENT

 A summary of the potential significant effects of the proposed application on the designated sites listed in Table 1 is assessed below.